BxCppDev/Bayeux/README.rst

   (http://www.mail-archive.com/cmake@cmake.org/msg47143.html)
 * CMake's general RPATH handling (http://www.cmake.org/Wiki/CMake_RPATH_handling)

-Note  also that  if  you  have (DY)LD_LIBRARY_PATH  set,  you may  see startup errors if  any of the paths contain libraries  used by Bayeux, e.g. ROOT.
+Note also  that if you  have ``(DY)LD_LIBRARY_PATH`` set, you  may see startup errors if any of the  paths contains libraries used by Bayeux, e.g. ROOT.
 In general, you should never need to set the library path, though many scientific software projects (badly mis)use it.